 Generally speaking, most couples intend to honor their "I dos" at their wedding—but not all marriages result in a happy ending.
-Sadly, the common belief that half of all marriages end in divorce is true: According to the American Psychology Association, "about 40 to 50 percent of married couples in the United States divorce, and the divorce rate for subsequent marriages is even higher."
+The common belief that half of all marriages end in divorce is actually true: According to the American Psychology Association, "about 40 to 50 percent of married couples in the United States divorce, and the divorce rate for subsequent marriages is even higher."

 Yes, dissolutions of marriages happen—but it's not impossible for couples to find closure and move on.
-As licensed psychotherapist Tina Gilbertson writes in Psychology Today, going through a divorce tends to hit our self-esteem the hardest.
-So regardless of the reasons that pushed you and your partner to call it quits, there are ways to heal your heart—read on to learn how to move on after divorce on your own terms.
+As licensed psychotherapist Tina Gilbertson explains in Psychology Today, going through a divorce tends to hit our self-esteem the hardest.
+So regardless of the reasons that pushed you and your partner to call it quits, there are ways to heal your heart.

 - Remember that you're not alone.
 Citing the statistic that half of married people divorce, Gilbertson points out that there's "a very large minority of all marriages in the U.S. don’t last a lifetime."

 - Think of the divorce as the next chapter of your life.
-"Remember, it takes courage to let go of the familiar, even when the familiar isn’t working or causes you pain.
-Consider the end of your marriage simply as a transition into the next phase of life."
+Look at the end of your marriage as a transition to the next part of your life.
+"Remember, it takes courage to let go of the familiar, even when the familiar isn’t working or causes you pain," Gilbertson says.

 - Practice constructive wallowing.
-According to Gilbertson, it's okay to mourn the positive parts of your marriage—in fact, it's healthy to acknowledge them "so those feelings can move through you, dissipate, and make room for something new," she writes.
+According to Gilbertson, it's okay to mourn the positive parts of your marriage—in fact, it's healthy to acknowledge them so you can work through them and make room for something new.

 - Don't be afraid to ask for help.
 If you're not already seeing a mental health professional, consider working with a therapist who can help you work through your feelings in a constructive way.
 Joining a divorce support group can also be therapeutic.